All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Morinaga

 Morinaga is one of the largest Japanese candy producers.
 This brand has been producing chocolate in Japan for over 100 years.
-Their staple chocolates are called Dars and come in milk, dark, white, strawberry, and other limited edition flavors.
-Other popular sweets produced by them are Choco Flakes (corn flakes coated in chocolate) and Choco Balls (chocolate balls filled with caramel, peanuts, biscuits, and many more).
+Their staple chocolates are called Dars and come in milk, dark, white, strawberry, and other limited-edition flavors.
+They produce Other popular sweets Choco Flakes (corn flakes coated in chocolate) and Choco Balls (chocolate balls filled with caramel, peanuts, biscuits, and many more).

 Green Dars chocolate box of its matcha green tea flavor from Morinaga